|(c) 2007-2013 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

-By: Derek Warren Logue
+By: Derek W. Logue

-Created: November 2, 2011, Updated May 14, 2015
+Created: November 2, 2011, Updated July 15, 2015

 Registration fees are becoming popular in a select growing number of locations.
 Perhaps the biggest story on this issue in recent

 memory is the ordinance proposed by the city of Lake Charles, LA, which would have increased yearly registration fees to $600 per

 year.
 As of this writing, the law is on hold due to a temporary injunction .

 Obviously, registry fees and the fear over possible legal trouble for failing to pay fees is a very real concern.
 Some state laws

 consider failure to pay registry fees part of the criminal charge of “failure to register .”
 Exacerbating the possibility of arrest for

 failure to pay fees is due to the fact that registrants have far higher rates of unemployment than the average citizen.
 In Oklahoma,

 “nearly 40%” of registrants are considered “unemployed, disabled, or retired ”; Washington State’s unemployment rate for

 registrants was 25% in 2005, with a 9% rate of homelessness .

 While many locations have these laws, is it constitutional?
 There have been few stories regarding sex offenders arrested for failing to

 pay fees, and even fewer court cases addressing the fees.
 This article will cover the very sparse commentary on this subject.

 HORNER v.
 GOVERNOR OF NEW HAMPSHIRE

 In 2008, Philip Horner argued before the New Hampshire Supreme Court that imposing a semi-annual fee of $17 amounted to

 “disproportional taxation,” while the state argued that the fees were regulatory.
 The justices sided with the state, agreeing the fees are

 regulatory measure and that the “$17 semi-annual charge imposed upon sex offenders is not intended to raise additional revenue but,

 rather, is used solely to support a governmental regulatory activity made necessary by the actions of those who are required to pay

 the charge .”
-The fees are seen as the registry itself, a fee, this case seemed doomed to fail.
+The fees are seen as the registry itself, a “regulatory” measure which was upheld by the 2003 Smith v.
+Doe decision

+.
+By arguing the law was a tax and not a fee, this case seemed doomed to fail.